Toluta'u Koula (rugby league): 2025

 In round 10 of the 2025 NRL season, Koula scored two tries for Manly in their 30-14 loss against rivals Cronulla.

 Koula had a breakout season for Manly in 2025.
 Despite the team failing to reach the finals, Koula was a standout for the team with his running game and pace coming to the fore.
 He led the club try scoring list with 17 tries (5th in the NRL for the season) while almost doubling his career averages in run metres, tackle breaks and line breaks.
 His efforts in 2025 for Manly saw Tolu Koula named as the Roy Bull Manly Player of the Year, while his efforts didn't go unnoticed by his team mates and he was named the 2025 Manly Players Player.

 Unfortunately for Koula, an almost certain selection for Tonga in the post season Pacific Championships took a hit when he ruptured the MCL in his left knee soon after scoring his 17th try for the season in Manly's 40–24 win over St George Illawarra at Jubilee Oval in the penultimate round of the 2025 season.

+2026

+On 21 February 2026, Manly announced that Koula had re-signed with the club until the end of 2031.

+In May, Koula was selected by New South Wales in the 2026 State of Origin series.
+Koula was taken from the field during the second half of the match after he was hit in the head by Queensland fullback Kalyn Ponga.
+Koula has won the 2026 State of Origin series with New South Wales.